ohhi-vn/location_simulator/README.md

 # LocationSimulator

+*Important: We updated attribute for compatible with GPX.
+If you go to from older version, you need change attribue in state follow: :lati -> :lat, :long -> :lon, :elev -> :ele .
+Sorry for the inconvenience!*

 Use for simulating location/GPS (longitude, latitude, elevation) data.
 Support scalable for test workload.

 Source code is available on [Github](https://github.com/ohhi-vn/location_simulator)